HewlettPackard/python-opsramp/README.md

   articles for this tenant.
   - templates() -> Returns a KBtemplates object representing the knowledge base templates for this tenant.

+- class First_Response() _the subtree of Alert First Response Policies that are defined for this specific Tenant_
+  - create(definition) -> Creates a new first response policy in this Tenant. "definition" is a Python dict.
+  - policy_detail(uuid) -> returns the detaail for a specific first response policy
+  - update(uuid, definition) -> Updates an existing first response policy.
+  - delete(uuid) -> Deletes an existing first response policy.
+  - search(pattern) -> returns a list of dicts, each containing in a client.
+  - enable(uuid) -> marks a specific instance as "enabled" in OpsRamp.
+  - disable(uuid) -> marks a specific instance as "disabled" in OpsRamp.

 - class KBcategories() _the subtree of knowledge base categories for this specific Tenant_
   - create(definition) -> creates a KB category.